Fexcraft/States/README.md

 and the state's job is to keep all running smoothly, and eventually protect from current/future issues.

 **Does that mean I cannot do something against that annoying neighbor?**
 Economy, eventually _economy_.
-"Comapnies" are a planned future feature.
+"Companies" are a planned future feature.
 You'll be able to setup tolls or even banish companies from another State.
 Additionally if you would add some nice survival mods into a Server/Modpack with a large Map and keep
 wilderness-access off (like for example I (plan to) do), it can become a nice challenging gameplay,